Skip to main content

 Hormone replacement therapy (HRT)

-Every woman will experience symptoms differently; some may be able to ease their symptoms adequately through lifestyle adjustments alone, while others may turn to hormone replacement therapy (HRT).
+Every woman will experience symptoms differently.
+Some may be able to ease their symptoms through lifestyle adjustments alone, while others may turn to hormone replacement therapy (HRT).

 HRT is a medical treatment that has been shown to treat symptoms effectively.
-However, fears of increased risk for breast cancer and heart attacks rose after two major studies identified a link in 2002.
-The data behind these studies have since been questioned and many of the risks debunked, but the perception of the benefits/risks remains largely distorted.
+However, concerns regarding the possibility of increased breast cancer and heart attack rates rose after two major studies identified a link in 2002.
+The data behind these studies have since been questioned and in some cases debunked.
+But the perception of HRT's health advantages and drawbacks remains distorted2.

 Complementary and alternative therapies

-Around 40-50% of women in western countries choose to use complementary and alternative therapies, including mind and body practices such as hypnosis.
+Around 40-50% of women3 in western countries choose to use complementary and alternative therapies4, including mind and body practices such as hypnosis.
 Herbal (plant-based) remedies are another popular natural treatment option.
-There are several on the market, but is their efficacy backed by science?
+There are several on the market, but is their effectiveness backed by science?

 Continue reading below

-Put simply, the evidence that natural remedies for menopause work is mixed, and scientific research is somewhat limited.
-According to the charity Women's Health Concern, herbal remedies "may sometimes help with troublesome symptoms, but they are unlikely to have a significant impact on bone strength, the heart or blood vessels".
+The evidence that natural remedies for menopause work is mixed, and scientific research is limited.
+According to the charity Women's Health Concern, herbal remedies may provide some symptom relief, but are unlikely to improve bone health or heart function.

 Effectiveness